-and train'd them to another fort of Architecture in Stone and Brick, as holy Writ, and other Histories, acquaint us; which God did wisely over-rule, in order to make them good Masons before they posses'd the promis'd Land, then famous for most curious Masons.
+Indeed, the select Family long used Military Architecture only, as they were Sojourners among Strangers; but before the 430 Years of their Peregrination were expired, even about 86 Years before their Exodus, the Kings of Egypt forc'd most of them to lay down their Sheperds Instruments, and Warlike Accourrements, and train'd them to another sort of Architecture in Stone and Brick, as holy Writ, and other Histories, acquaint us; which God did wisely over-rule, in order to make them good Masons before they possess'd the promis'd Land, then famous for most curious Masonry.

-Λ. M. 2514 1490 Ante Ch.
-And while marching to Canaan, thro' Arabia, under Moses, God was pleased to inspire Bezaleel, of the Tribe of Judah, and Aholiab, of the Tribe of Dan, with Wisdom of Heart for erecting that most glorious Tent, or Tabernacle, wherein the Shechinah resided; which, tho' not of Stone or Brick, was framed by Geometry, a most beautiful Piece of Architecture, (and prov'd afterwards the Model of Solomon's Temple) according to the Pattern that God had shewn to Moses in the Mount; who therefore became the General Masternach with the Egyptian Learning, and divinely inspir'd with more sublime Knowledge in Masony.
+And while marching to Canaan thro' Arabia, under Moses, God was pleased to inspire BEZALEEL, of the Tribe of Judah, and AHOLIAB, of the Tribe of Dan, with Wisdom of Heart for erecting that most glorious Tent, or Tabernacle, wherein the SHECHINAH resided; which, tho' not Ante Chr. of Stone or Brick, was framed, by Geometry, a most beautiful Piece of Architecture, (and prov'd afterwards the Model of Solomon's Temple) according to the Pattern that God had shewn to MOSES in the Mount; who therefore became the GENERAL MASTER-MASON, as well as King of Jessurun, being well skill'd in all the Egyptian Learning, and divinely inspir'd with more sublime Knowledge in Masonry,